MiguelSR/metal-scraper/README.md

 This is a simple scraper made with Scrapy to get information about Metal bands (scraping data from metal-archives.com).

-Run "scrapy crawl dmoz -o items.json" in main folder and you will get every band listed in metal-archives.com in your items.json file.
+Run "scrapy crawl steelspider -o items.json" in main folder and you will get every band listed in metal-archives.com in your items.json file.

 ## Requirements: